jattento/alien-invasion-simulator/README.md

 where the path is should be pointing to a valid text file in your file system.

-Oh, you just want to see some random world burn? 😈 The system can create the city's layout file for you use the flags `--days` and `--cities` to indicate how it shoul look like
+Oh, you just want to see some random world burn? 😈 The system can create the city's layout file for you use the flags `--days` and `--cities` to indicate how it should look like.

 ```
 Usage: